Pederson 3-run HR, Braves blank Brewers for 2-1 NLDS lead - NewsBreak

 Boosted by shortstop Dansby Swanson's athletic defense, Atlanta can try to reach its second straight NL Championship Series when it hosts Game 4 on Tuesday.

-Pederson’s homer in the fifth inning was his second of the series.
-Each drive came as a pinch-hitter against Adrian Houser.
-Pederson singled as a pinch-hitter in his only other at-bat in this series, and has driven in four of Atlanta’s seven runs.
+Pederson's homer was his second of the series, both as a pinch-hitter against Adrian Houser.
+Pederson singled as a pinch-hitter in his only other at-bat in this series, and has driven in four of Atlanta's seven runs.

 Pederson has hit 11 postseason home runs overall and helped the Los Angeles Dodgers win the World Series last year with his longballs.
 He then signed as a free agent with the Chicago Cubs in the winter and was traded to Atlanta in July.